Trump rebuked by British PM for retweeting anti-Muslim videos

 NBC News could not verify Britain First's claims of what the videos showed.
 Asked whether the White House has a responsibility to verify information before sharing it, Press Secretary Sarah Sanders responded that “whether it’s a real video, the threat is real and that’s what the president is talking about.”

-The Netherlands' public broadcaster contacted NBC News and said that the group's description of the first video was inaccurate and that it in fact showed two Dutch citizens.
+The Dutch Embassy in the U.S. said that the group's description of the first video was inaccurate and that the perpetrator was born and raised in the Netherlands.
+"Facts do matter," they said on Twitter.

 Fransen thanked Trump for sharing the videos with his "44 MILLION FOLLOWERS!"